guka19/TBC-x-USAID---Clone/README.md

 while being in the root directory run "npx sass -w src/styles.scss src/styles.css"

 ***** sometimes live server library have problems with opening localhost due the lack of permissions on some ports, if this happens suggest to directly open the index.html or use code-editor, IDE live server tools.

+** also some features are changed from the original project : for example burger menu design is different from the original, slider on responsive screens is set only on autoplay, footer on responsive is different , cause this looks better :ddd , also the course list is set to flex-wrap for better responsive on every pixel change of the screen so on different screens there will be different amount of course items in the row